ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 # Managing {{site.data.keyword.databases-for}} backups
 {: #dashboard-backups}

 Backups for {{site.data.keyword.databases-for}} instances are accessible from the _Backups_ tab of your instance's dashboard.

+Restore is currently available through the CLI, API, and Terraform.
+{: note}

 Here is some additional general information about backups:

 - Automatic backups are performed daily and kept with a simple retention schedule of 30 days.
 - Backups cannot be deleted.